-The cosmic evolution of galaxies thecosmicevo_galaxies Our knowledge of the big bang has increased dramatically in the past decade, as satellites and ground-based studies of the cosmic microwave background have refined parameters associated with the very early universe, achieving amazing precisions (though not necessarily accuracies) of a few percent.
+The cosmic evolution of galaxies Our knowledge of the big bang has increased dramatically in the past decade, as satellites and ground-based studies of the cosmic microwave background have refined parameters associated with the very early universe, achieving amazing precisions (though not necessarily accuracies) of a few percent.
 Unfortunately, our knowledge of what happened after that — from those first few hundred thousand years until today, 13.7 billion years later — is very much a work-in-progress.
 We know that galaxies and their stars formed out of the cooling, filamentary network of matter from that early era.
 They re-ionized the hydrogen gas, and then continued to evolve, and collide with one another as the universe steadily expanded.
 Distant galaxies are faint and hard to detect, however, and although observations have made excellent progress in piecing together the story line, astronomers have turned to theory and computer simulations to try to complete the picture.

-CfA astronomers Vicente Rodriguez-Gomez, Shy Genel, Annalisa Pillepich, Dylan Nelson, and Lars Hernquist and their colleagues have developed a new theoretical framework for calculating the frequency of in the Illustris Project, a cosmological hydrodynamic simulation which models the formation of galaxies in cosmic volumes about three hundred million light-years in size,
+CfA astronomers Vicente Rodriguez-Gomez, Shy Genel, Annalisa Pillepich, Dylan Nelson, and Lars Hernquist and their colleagues have developed a new theoretical framework for calculating the frequency of galaxy mergers in the Illustris Project, a cosmological hydrodynamic simulation which models the formation of galaxies in cosmic volumes about three hundred million light-years in size,

 huge enough to replicate many known properties of galaxies and clusters both locally and at earlier epochs.
 The large volume, the self-consistent treatment of normal matter, and the realistic galaxy formation model used, allows the Illustris simulation to provide an unprecedented and precise study of mergers over cosmic time.